SciSpectator/BioGenVariate/README.md

 Once your data source is ready, choose one of the following labeling methods.

-# Option 1: AI-Powered Condition Labeling (For Speed and Scalability) 🤖
+# Option 1: AI-Powered Condition Labeling 🤖

 This mode uses a local AI agent (gpt-oss:20b) to analyze the rich text metadata of each sample and extract structured information automatically.
 It's ideal for large datasets where manual labeling is impractical.